 In May some customers suggested to us that we should have an online shop where some of our sellers could sell their work.
 We started off with just a few but this has proved very popular and we now have an online shop with 15 craftspeople selling their work through us.
 Have a look and see what you think!

 In early June our week long exhibition of our member’s work at the North Sea Observatory had to be cancelled as the building was closed.

 Mid June found us trying to decide whether our biggest event of the year could go ahead – our August Bank Holiday Weekend Craft Market.
 The Government was relaxing some rules but not for events, and an event of this size takes time to organise properly.
 Alford Manor House had told us that they would not be open, and other events in August in Alford had already been cancelled.
 Musicians and street theatre performers were finding it difficult to find a safe way of working - so it was with a heavy heart we decided to cancel too.

 Early July - we are pleased to say that we have been able to open the Shop and the Craft Centre again with limited days that we are open, and hope we will have the support of our Community to keep things going.

-In September we hope to increased the number of classes we have on offer and to open the Shop 4 days a week instead of just 2 a week in July and August.
+In September we will increase the number of classes we have on offer and open the Shop 4 days a week instead of just 2 days a week in July and August.